THE DHARMA FLOWER SUTRA SEEN THROUGH

 The World Honoured One, wishing to reiterate the meaning of what he had expounded, expressed it in the form of a metric hymn.

-Those who practice patience and forgiveness
+Those who practise patience and forgiveness

 have pity for all sentient beings